Common Sleep Disorders Connected With ADHD

 Initiation insomnia

-75% of ADHD population, particularly the adult group, reported experiencing the inability to settle down their minds to go to sleep.
-A lot of them stated that they are like night owls who receive spurts of energy at night while others claimed that they felt tired all day, but as soon they hit the bed, their mind is bombarded with myriads of ideas, thoughts, worries, and anxiety.
-Their exact term is racing thoughts which often prompted experts to misdiagnosis them with bipolar mood disease when in fact, it is nothing but a state of anxiety of ADHD.
+75% of the ADHD population, particularly the adult group, reported experiencing the inability to settle down their minds to go to sleep.
+A lot of them stated that they are like night owls who receive spurts of energy at night, while others claimed that they felt tired all day, but as soon they hit the bed, their mind is bombarded with myriads of ideas, thoughts, worries, and anxiety.
+Their exact term is racing thoughts, which often prompted experts to misdiagnose them with bipolar mood disease when, in fact, it is nothing but a state of anxiety of ADHD.
 Based on statistics, before sexual maturity, 10 to 15 percent of children with ADHD have difficulty going to sleep.
-This is twice the rate in comparison to children and adolescent without ADHD.
-The rate significantly increases with age reporting to about 50% of individuals with ADHD have problems falling asleep almost daily by the age of 12.5 years and by the age of 30, nearly 80 percent spends more than an hour trying to fall asleep at night.
+This is twice the rate in comparison to children and adolescents without ADHD.
+The rate significantly increases with age, reporting that about 50% of individuals with ADHD have problems falling asleep almost daily by the age of 12.5 years, and by the age of 30, nearly 80 percent spend more than an hour trying to fall asleep at night.

 Restless sleep